lucky-ivanius/lucky-ivanius/README.md

 # Hi 👋 I'm Lucky Ivanius

-I'm a self-taught developer.\
-I've been honing my skills since I was just 12 years old, starting with desktop application development and then moving on to web apps.\
-Right now, I'm diving into the world of Software Design & Architecture.\
+Experienced self-taught software developer with a strong passion for software design and architecture. \
+Skilled in web app development with a proven ability to architect well-structured software systems that balance functionality, scalability, and maintainability.

-I'm based in Medan, Indonesia and I'm always open to connecting with others.\
+I'm based in Indonesia and I'm always open to connecting with others.\
 Feel free to reach out to me at [luckzivanius@gmail.com](mailto:luckzivanius@gmail.com).

 ### Skills